GoogleCloudPlatform/reliable-task-scheduling-compute-engine-sample/gcp-scheduler-pubsub-cf-gce/README.md

             gcloud beta scheduler jobs run Stop_VMs_job
         ```

-4. Navigate Back "Compute Engine" section in the UI and check if the VMs are shutdown.
+4. Navigate Back "Compute Engine" section in the UI and check if the VMs are stopped.

+### Clean Up

+In order to avoid unexpected costs, you need to **delete** all GCP resources created in this tutorial.

 # Important Considerations
 - This solution does only switch off VMs, without caring which applications are running inside.
 You can use shutdown scripts if you wish to perform some tasks before the VM is shutdown.
 - Keep in mind the time limits of  cloud functions.
 - If a VM is cloned, labels are also copied with it.
-This may lead to some undesired side effects, where the cloned VM is also started and stopped on a schedule because they are have the same label.
+This may lead to some undesired side effects, where the cloned VM is also started and stopped on a schedule because they have the same label.